 The reasons for drinking alcohol or using drugs could fill a book.
 Here are some of the most common reasons…

-- Sometimes it starts with peer pressure and experimentation at parties or social gatherings, where it is many times considered necessary to try these drugs just to be accepted socially or in a group
+- Sometimes it starts with peer pressure and experimentation at parties or social gatherings.
+It is often considered necessary to try these drugs just to be accepted socially or in a group.

-- Some people drink or abuse drugs as a way to cope with the daily stress and tension from school, work, or to escape the daily stress of martial distress or physical illness
+- Some people drink or abuse drugs as a way to cope with the daily stress and tension from school, and work, or to escape the daily stress of marital distress or physical illness.

-The sad fact is that these dangerous substances have become a part of our social culture and are widely acceptable even at younger ages.
+Sadly, these dangerous substances have become a part of our social culture and are widely accepted even at younger ages.
 Exposure to alcohol and drugs at an earlier age further increases the likelihood of developing a habit and addiction.